ryankerbyIT/Myblog/_posts/2025-01-15-azure-bicep-devops-project.md

 - If the templates are valid, the script will display Validation successful!.
 - Otherwise, it will provide details about the error(s), helping you quickly identify and fix issues.

-> note: Always validate your Bicep templates after making changes to ensure consistency and accuracy. {:.prompt-note}
+> **tip:** Always validate your Bicep templates after making changes to ensure consistency and accuracy.
+{:.prompt-tip}

 ---